dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 -- 3.1  Invalid/dangerous characters --------------------------------

+Valid characters (more correctly, their code-points) in HTML or XML are, hexadecimally, '9', 'a', 'd', '20' to 'd7ff', and 'e000' to '10ffff', except 'fffe' and 'ffff' (decimally, '9', '10', '13', '32' to '55295', and '57344' to '1114111', except '65534' and '65535'). htmLawed removes the invalid characters '0' to '8', 'b', 'c', and 'e' to '1f'.

+Because of PHP's poor native support for multi-byte characters, htmLawed cannot check for the remaining invalid code-points.
+However, for various reasons, it is very unlikely for any of those characters to be in the input.
+Also, other code like the following (used knowing that '$in' is UTF-8 encoded) can be run on the htmLawed output should one want to get rid of them:

+    $out = preg_replace('`[\xd800-\xdfff\xfffe-\xffff\x110000-]`u', '', $out);

+Characters that are discouraged (see section:- #5.1) but not invalid are not removed by htmLawed.

-htmLawed removes all null and other HTML-invalid characters ('#x00' to '#x08', '#x0b' to '#x0c', '#x0e' to '#x1f' -- i.e., code-points 0 to 31 except those for the 'carriage return', 'line feed' and 'tab' characters).
-It (function 'hl_tag()') also replaces the potentially dangerous (in some Mozilla[Firefox] and Opera browsers) soft-hyphen character ('#xad' -- code-point '173') in attribute values with spaces.
+It (function 'hl_tag()') also replaces the potentially dangerous (in some Mozilla [Firefox] and Opera browsers) soft-hyphen character (code-point, hexadecimally, 'ad', or decimally, '173') in attribute values with spaces.
 Where required, the characters '<', '>', '&', and '"' are converted to entities.

-Valid characters in HTML are '#x9', '#xa', '#xd', and '#x20' to '#x10ffff'.
-Characters that are discouraged (see section:- #5.1) but not invalid are not removed.

-However, with '$config["clean_ms_char"]' set as '1' or '2', most of the discouraged characters (code-points 127 to 159) that many Microsoft applications incorrectly use (often as as per the 'Windows 1252' or 'Cp-1252' encoding system), and the character for code-point '133', are converted to appropriate decimal numerical entities -- see appendix in section:- #5.4.
+With '$config["clean_ms_char"]' set as '1' or '2', many of the discouraged characters (decimal code-points '127' to '159' except '133') that many Microsoft applications incorrectly use (as per the 'Windows 1252' ['Cp-1252'] or a similar encoding system), and the character for decimal code-point '133', are converted to appropriate decimal numerical entities (or removed for a few cases)-- see appendix in section:- #5.4.
 This can help avoid some display issues arising from copying-pasting of content.

-With '$config["clean_ms_char"]' set as '2', characters '#x82', '#x91', and '#x92' (for special single-quotes), and '#x84', '#x93', and '#x94' (for special double-quotes) are converted to ordinary single and double quotes respectively and not to entities.
+With '$config["clean_ms_char"]' set as '2', characters for the hexadecimal code-points '82', '91', and '92' (for special single-quotes), and '84', '93', and '94' (for special double-quotes) are converted to ordinary single and double quotes respectively and not to entities.

 The character values are replaced with entities/characters and not character values referred to by the entities/characters to keep this task independent of the character-encoding of input text.

-The '$config["clean_ms_char"]' parameter need not be used if authors do not copy-paste Microsoft-created text or if the input text is not believed to use the 'Windows 1252' or 'Cp-1252' encoding.
+The '$config["clean_ms_char"]' parameter need not be used if authors do not copy-paste Microsoft-created text or if the input text is not believed to use the 'Windows 1252' or a similar encoding.
 Further, the input form and the web-pages displaying it or its content should have the character encoding appropriately marked-up.

 -- 3.2  Character references/entities ------------------------------o

 Valid character entities take the form '&*;' where '*' is '#x' followed by a hexadecimal number (hexadecimal numeric entity; like '&#xA0;' for non-breaking space), or alphanumeric like 'gt' (external or named entity; like '&nbsp;' for non-breaking space), or '#' followed by a number (decimal numeric entity; like '&#160;' for non-breaking space).
-Character entities referring to the soft-hyphen character ('#xAD') in attribute values are always replaced with spaces.
+Character entities referring to the soft-hyphen character (code-point, hexadecimally, 'ad') in attribute values are always replaced with spaces.

 htmLawed (function 'hl_ent()'):